schroeds20055/Module21_Challenge/README.md

-## Create the KaseiCoin Crowdsale Contract (15 points)
+## Create the KaseiCoin Crowdsale Contract

 - Have your KaseiCoinCrowdsale contract inherit the OpenZeppelin Crowdsale and MintedCrowdsale contracts.
 - Add the rate, wallet, and token parameters to your crowdsale contract’s constructor.
 - Take a screenshot of the successful compilation of the contract, and add it to the Evaluation Evidence section of the README.md file for your Challenge repository.
-(5 points)

-## Create the KaseiCoin Deployer Contract (35 points)
+## Create the KaseiCoin Deployer Contract

 - Add variables to the KaseiCoinCrowdsaleDeployer contract that can store the KaseiCoin and KaseiCoinCrowdsale contract addresses.
 - Add the name, symbol, and wallet parameters to the KaseiCoinCrowdsaleDeployer contract’s constructor.
 - Add the required code within the constructor’s body.
 - Take a screenshot of the successful compilation of the contract, and add it to the Evaluation Evidence section of the README.md file for your Challenge repository.
-(5 points)